Edward Barton (musician): Biography

-In the mid-1990s he released Hush, a series of albums and 12" singles of a cappella songs specifically designed to be used as samples.
-This resulted in "Happiness" a hit for Norman Cook’s pre-Fatboy Slim project, Pizzaman, and "Happiness Happening", "Red Sun Rising" and "7 Colours", a trio of hits by Lost Witness featuring singers Tracey Carmen (who produced much of the Hush material) and Nina Henchion.
-He’d subsequently work on projects with Mark Day of Happy Mondays and Larry Gott from James.
+In the mid-1990s, he released Hush, a series of albums and 12" singles of a cappella songs specifically designed to be used as samples.
+This resulted in "Happiness", a hit for Norman Cook's pre-Fatboy Slim project, Pizzaman, and "Happiness Happening", "Red Sun Rising" and "7 Colours", a trio of hits by Lost Witness featuring singers Tracey Carmen (who produced much of the Hush material) and Nina Henchion.
+He would subsequently work on projects with Mark Day of Happy Mondays and Larry Gott from James.

-In the 2000s he ran successful monthly performance nights in Manchester called Misery.
+In the 2000s, he ran successful monthly performance nights in Manchester called Misery.
 He also spent some time in a psychiatric hospital.
-In 2009 he issued a new album, And A Panda.
+In 2009, he issued a new album, And A Panda.

 His recent band, Edward and the Babymen, included the teenage sons of Graham Massey (808 State), Mike Baker (The Get Together) and DJ Greg Wilson and Tracey Carmen.